 This certificate of specialization is designed to provide the student with a working knowledge of the Microsoft OFFICE Suite.
 Specialized duties include composing correspondence, creating spreadsheets, managing databases, and creating presentations.
 Integrating information among the various applications for dissemination to staff and clients is essential in running and operating an efficient business and/or organization.
-Successful completion of this certificate will help students focus on, prepare for, and accomplish the Microsoft Certified Application Specialist exams.
+Successful completion of this certificate will help students focus on, and prepare for the Microsoft Office Specialist Exams (MOS).
 Successful completion of this certificate of specialization is a stepping stone for students wishing to continue with this course of study and achieve the Computer Business Applications Certificate of Achievement.
 Some of the courses in this certificate may not be available every semester.
 It is strongly recommended that students possess correct touch-control keyboarding skills prior to enrolling in any of these courses.
 Students are requested to check Advisories.